dylibso/modsurfer/README.md

 ### Enterprise

 If you're running WebAssmebly code in production, you may be interested in using the Enterprise version of Modsurfer.
-Please reach out to us at [hello@dylib.so](mailto:hello@dylib.so) and we'll be happy to get you more information.
+Please reach out to us at [hello@dylib.so](mailto:hello@dylib.so) and we'll be happy to get you more information about licensing and self-managed deployment requirements.

 ---